 The service had a registered manager who was aware of their responsibilities.
 The service also had upper management to help support the day to day running of the service, the managers and staff.
-Staff told us they received good support from the office and management team.
-Comments included, "There is always someone on the end of the phone, there is good support" and, "We communicate well, there is very good team morale and the managers are very approachable."
+Staff told us the management team were approachable and supportive.

 The ethos of the service is to provide short term care for people to enable them to regain their independence.
 The service empowers people to make decisions and set goals to help them achieve their independence again.
 The service was very person centred and care was arranged around each person's individual needs and situation.
-People were actively involved in their care and through regular reviews this was changed to meet their needs.
-Where people were unable to achieve independence the service supported these people to gain a service that was more appropriate to their needs.
+People were actively involved in their care and through regular reviews the support they received was changed to meet their needs.
+Where people were unable to achieve independence the service supported them to obtain a service that was more appropriate to their needs.
 Both management and staff were very focused on the service they provided people and always looking at ways this could be continually improved.
-Feedback from people included, "I could not fault the service they provided.
-The support workers were very friendly and helpful and did everything for you that was needed.
-They also provided advice when needed; it was an excellent service."
+Feedback from people included, "Staff that have come to support me have been great."

 People benefited from staff that received regular support, attended regular staff meetings and could gain help and advice when needed.
 This enabled them to be clear about their roles and responsibilities and continually improve their care deliver.
 Staff told us that they felt listened to and were kept up to date with information about the service and the people.
 They added that management had an 'open door' and they could call in at any time.
-Staff were seen calling into the office during the inspection to speak with management and to gain advice and support.
-Feedback from staff included, "We have a really good team and the service is well managed" and, "(Registered Manager) is very hands on and knows the staff and people well."
+Feedback from staff included, "We have a really good team and the service is well managed" and, "(Registered Manager) is great and really supportive with professional development."
+Staff told us they liked their jobs and morale was good amongst the staff team.
+Some other comments from staff included, "I love my job, I get job satisfaction every day."